Australia Property Investing

 Australia: General Overview

 Australia is a vibrant and diverse country, both geographically and culturally.
-It is the world’s smallest island but its largest continent – comprising of six states and two territories and is home to over 24.13 million people.
+It is the world’s largest island but its smallest continent – comprising of six states and two territories and is home to over 24.13 million people.

 Most of Australia’s population is concentrated in two widely separated coastal regions in the east (New South Wales, Queensland) and south-east (Victoria, South Australia) – and the smaller of the two regions is in the south-west (Western Australia) of the continent.